mkejeiri/Events-sourcing/README.md

 Installs behave depends on how we're using this service:

 - Debugging: installers will run by default every time we start a debugging session, unless we override this in the config.
-- Custom installers classes should check if what we about to instal is already there.
+- Custom installers classes should check if what we about to install is already there.
-- self hosting outside the debugger, the running of installers depends on the config.EnableInstaller setting.
+- self hosting outside the debugger, the running of installers depends on the endpointConfiguration.EnableInstallers setting.

 ```sh
 endpointConfiguration.EnableInstallers();